1st Pass vs. 2nd Pass Metabolism

 It’s also worth noting that individual differences in liver function and metabolic enzymes can influence the rate and extent of first-pass and second-pass metabolism, leading to variability in responses to ketamine therapy.
 Therefore, individualized dosing and careful monitoring are often necessary for therapeutic ketamine administration.

-Here are four sources that provide information on first-pass vs. second-pass metabolism for therapeutic ketamine administration purposes:
+Here are some sources that provide information on first-pass vs. second-pass metabolism for therapeutic ketamine administration purposes:

 Please note that while these sources provide information on the metabolism of ketamine, they may not specifically distinguish between first-pass and second-pass metabolism.
 First-pass vs. second-pass metabolism is a more general term and not specific to ketamine.
 More generally, it refers to the idea that some drugs are extensively metabolized by the liver (first pass) before they reach systemic circulation, which can greatly affect the bioavailability of the drug.
 Second-pass metabolism refers to the further metabolism of substances already distributed throughout the body.